-- Obligations and specific responsibilities under the Project CoA including construction management measures to minimise impacts on Aboriginal or non-Aboriginal heritage - Responsibilities pertaining to the protection of Aboriginal and non-Aboriginal heritage under the National Parks and Wildlife Act 1974, the Heritage Act 1977, the Environmental Protection and Biodiversity Conservation Act 1999 (Cth), local environmental plans and other relevant legislation outlined in Section 2.1 of the HMP - Identification and recognition of 'Heritage No-go Zones' and measures to avoid impact outside of authorised areas - Recognition of heritage items likely to be affected by the construction works, such as: - Shops (and potential archaeological site) (Parramatta LEP Item No. 1703) - Kia Ora (and potential archaeological site) (Parramatta LEP Item No. I716) - RTA Depot (Parramatta LEP Item No. I576) - Response procedures in the event of an unexpected find
+- Obligations and specific responsibilities under the Project MCoA including construction management measures to minimise impacts on Aboriginal or non-Aboriginal heritage - Responsibilities pertaining to the protection of Aboriginal and non-Aboriginal heritage under the National Parks and Wildlife Act 1974, the Heritage Act 1977, the Environmental Protection and Biodiversity Conservation Act 1999 (Cth), local environmental plans and other relevant legislation outlined in Section 2.1 of the HMP - Identification and recognition of 'Heritage No-go Zones' and measures to avoid impact outside of authorised areas.

+Recognition of heritage items likely to be affected by the construction works, such as:

+- Shops (and potential archaeological site) (Parramatta LEP 2023 Item No. I535) - Kia Ora (and potential archaeological site) (Parramatta LEP 2023 Item No. I584) - RTA Depot (Parramatta LEP 2023 Item No. I678) - Response procedures in the event of an unexpected find.

-Specific training will be provided to personnel likely to work within or in proximity (<20 m) to cultural heritage items.
+Specific training will be provided to personnel likely to work within or in proximity to cultural heritage items.